takahe-linux/build/README.md

 Things that the new system does not fix (yet):

 - Massive number of TODO's.
-- Some hardcoded variables.
+- Native cross-compile support in makepkg (via libmakepkg).
+- No support for 'native' builds.
 - Asynchronous and networked builds.
-- Native cross-compile support in makepkg (via libmakepkg).
-- "Target system" support.
 - No 'activity monitor' (should be relatively easy to fix, prereq for async builds).
 - No support for test scripts.
-- No support for 'native' builds.
 - Trivial (comments, whitespace, etc) fixes still cause rebuilds.

 Things that have regressed: